quioxe/snake_bot/README.md

 # snake_bot
-In this project I'll create a snake game with an ai wich will learn to play tjis game.
+In this project I'll create a snake game with an ai wich will learn to play this game.